Technity-Amaravati/technity-tech/TASK 6/README.md

 ## 📌 Introduction
-This is a Python Telegram bot challenge for Praveshan 2022.
+This is a Python Telegram bot challenge for Niyojan 2023.

 ## 🏃‍ Getting Started
 - Fork this repository and then clone it.